developer-program/engineering-track/docs/aws/iam.md

 ## Lab

-Setup your own AWS account, you can create an email account and use to create an AWS account if you don't want to keep one.
+Setup your own AWS account, you can create an email account and used to create an AWS account if you don't want to keep one.